RyanParsley/skillful-notes/slides.md

 <!--

-Know that there are various standards and degrees of not following said standards.
 I don't want to get into the weeds on parsers.
 Whatever language or context you're working with markdown, check for commonmark support and you're mostly good to go.

 It's worth becoming familiar with the common denominator of various parsers so you can be aware of what's likely to not work when you port your data from one platform to another.

 Every parsing option has a different means of extending commonmark.
 That is very powerful, but also the point at which you are compromising on portability.
 This